rolandomesagdp/microservices-by-example/README.md

 4- Go to <http://localhost:4021>: You should see an angular app with the following message printed on the screen:

 # "Weather forecast registries count: 5"

+## Github Action:
+In order for the github action yml file to properly work, an Azure CR registry is required.